Valid and efficient imprecise-probabilistic inference with partial priors, II. General framework: Imprecise statistical model

 the product of the two corresponding credal set contour functions.
 The first term on the right-hand side can be interpreted as an ``upper likelihood,'' which plays a fundamental role in the literature on statistical inference with imprecise models, e.g., \citet[][Ch.~8.5.3]{walley1991} and \citet{zhang.isr.2010}.
 After a closer look at the upper-likelihood term, it's not difficult to see that this simplifies to

 where $z_i$ is the not-missing/missing indicator, $p_\theta(\cdot \mid z_i=1)$ is the posited mass function for non-missing $Y_i$'s, and $N_1(y) = |\{i: z_i=1\}|$.
 The joint contour will inevitably be normalized as a function of $\theta$, so any factors that depend only on $y$ can be ignored.
 For example, if $\prob_{Z|\theta}$ doesn't depend on $\theta$, i.e., if data are {\em missing at random} (MAR), then the leading two terms in the above display can be dropped.
 In that case, the missingness indicators are ancillary statistics, cf.~Section~\ref{SS:partial}, so they should be conditioned on like if, say, the sample size were drawn at random from some fully known distribution.
 From this point, the IM construction described in Section~\ref{SS:construction} can proceed exactly as before, and the corresponding theoretical properties stated in Section~\ref{SS:properties} apply.
-There are some unique computational challenges associated with missing data, especially in non-MAR cases, but these will be addressed elsewhere.
+For example, in the discrete uniform problem described in Example~\ref{ex:discrete.unif}, if a simple coin flip---with possibly unknown probability, just not depending on $\Theta$---determines whether an observation is missing or not, then the results presented there don't change.
+That is, the solution is just to ignore the missing data and base the IM solution on just the available non-missing data.
+If what determines the missing/not-missing characteristic of an observation depends on the unknown $\Theta$, e.g., if extreme observations are more likely to be missing than non-extreme, then that creates some additional challenges.
+One approach to overcome these challenges was presented in \citet{imcens} in the context of censored data (see below), but I'll address this more formally elsewhere.